 Elena Pastorino is an Assistant Professor of Economics at the University of Minnesota.
 Her research interests are in the area of Labor Economics and Development Economics.
 Her research focuses on the determinants of individual careers in firms and in the labor market, on the importance of human capital and borrowing constraints for aggregate unemployment, and on the role of uncertainty and firm market power in labor and output markets in developed and developing countries.

-Juanna Schrøter Joensen is a Senior Research Associate at the University of Chicago She was previously an Assistant Professor at the Stockholm School of Economics.
-Her research focuses on understanding the causes and consequences of individual human capital investments.
-It highlights important aspects of heterogeneity in human capital investments and its interaction with institutions and public policies; such as curricula, grading, and study aid schemes.
+Juanna Schrøter Joensen is a Research Associate Professor of Economics at the University of Chicago.
+Her research focuses on understanding the causes and consequences of individual human capital investments, which are key to understanding income and wealth inequality.
+In her research, she quantifies how incentives and circumstances interact with endowments and information in shaping human capital.
+She highlights important aspects of heterogeneity in human capital and its interaction with institutions and public policies; such as financial aid, choice sets, curricula, and grading.

 Albert Park is Chair Professor of Social Science, Professor of Economics, and Senior Fellow of the Institute for Advanced Study at the Hong Kong University of Science and Technology.
 He is also a research fellow of the Center for Economic Policy Research (CEPR); the Institute for the Study of Labor (IZA), and the International Growth Centre (DFID/Oxford/LSE).
 He previously held faculty positions at the University of Michigan and University of Oxford.